We’re replacing 18.4km of the 54km Saline Wastewater Outfall Pipeline (SWOP) between Loy Yang Power Station and McGaurans Beach.

 Works are expected to commence in early 2026.

-This is one of the top 10 projects in our Price Submission 2023-28.
+This is the largest of our major project in our Price Submission 2023-28.

 Fast facts